loldruger/upbit-rs/README.md

 # TroubleShooting

-### 1. You must have a static ip address to get issued your own access key and secret key
+### 1. You must have a static ip address to issue your own access key and secret key

 ### 2. Failed to run custom build command for `openssl-sys vX.X.XX`